titpetric/microservice/articles/2019-12-13-implementing-our-service.md

 ~~~

 So, at worst - the Remote IP field will be empty.
 Hopefully I didn't do too bad of a job
-above and I'm gonna see a real IP get logged into the database when I'll issue my first
+above and we will see a real IP get logged into the database when we issue our first
 request to the service.